hkoller/poetry_example/README.md

 ```
 Now:
 - go to http://127.0.0.1:8000/redoc  and look at the pretty API docs
-- go to http://127.0.0.1:8000/docs  the API docs are less pretty there, but you can directly try out requests here
+- go to http://127.0.0.1:8000/docs  the API docs are less pretty there, but you can directly try out requests

-## Using PyCharm?
+## Using PyCharm
-### Make Pycharm use the Poetry environment
+### Setup: make Pycharm use the Poetry environment
-The poetry environment contains a python interpreter and all the poetry-managed dependencies.
-You need to tell Pycharm to use it.
-So first find out where the poetry environment is stored:
+This step is required.
+The poetry environment contains a Python interpreter and all the poetry-managed dependencies.
+We need to tell Pycharm to use that.

+So first find out where the Poetry environment is stored:
 ```
 poetry env info  # look at the contents of the Path: variable
 ```

-Now, in Pycharm add a "System Interpreter" and point it to the python3.9 binary in the poetry environment.
+Now, in Pycharm add a "System Interpreter" for the project and point it to the python3.9 binary in the Poetry environment.

-**Warning:** if PyCharm suggests to install python packages for you **DON'T** let it.
+**Warning:** if PyCharm ever suggests to install or update Python packages for you: **DON'T** let it.
 Python packages **need** to be installed and managed by Poetry (```poetry add some_package```)

 ### Tools
-If you develop using PyCharm, your life will become easier if you install the plug-ins _pydantic_, _mypy_ and
+(Optional, but) your life will become easier if you install the plug-ins _pydantic_, _mypy_ and _pylint_.
-_pylint_.

 #### Black Code Formatter
-PyCharm still doesn't support the black code style natively (which we use in this project), so you must follow these
-instructions to define a black shortcut:
+PyCharm still doesn't support the black code style natively (which we use in this project), so you must follow these instructions to define a black shortcut:

 https://black.readthedocs.io/en/stable/integrations/editors.html#pycharm-intellij-idea